Harris, other Democrats condemn Trump’s call to Raffensperger while Republicans remain largely silent

 In a tweet, Rep. Adam Kinzinger (R-Ill.) suggested to his fellow lawmakers that any “member of Congress considering objecting to the election results, you cannot — in light of this — do so with a clean conscience.”

-Sen. Robert P. Casey Jr. (D-Pa.) appeared to jab at some of his Senate colleagues across the aisle who have said they won’t certify Biden’s win without an investigation voter fraud allegations, which have been unsubstantiated.
+Sen. Robert P. Casey Jr. (D-Pa.) appeared to jab at some of his Senate colleagues across the aisle who have said they won’t certify Biden’s win without an investigation of voter fraud allegations, which remain unsubstantiated.

 Cruz, cadre of other GOP senators vow not to certify Biden win without probe of baseless voter fraud claims